natalka1122/Eve-NG-in-Google-Cloud/README.md

 > Notice 'System > System Status' page will now show UKSM as green.

-* SSH back into the instance
+* SSH back into the instance (optional)

-* Create a new non-root user, ssh to eve-ng
+* Create a new non-root user, ssh to eve-ng (optional)
 ```root@eve-ng:~# sudo adduser nico
 root@eve-ng:~# sudo usermod -a -G sudo nico
 ```
-* Disable root from sshing
+* Disable root from sshing (optional)
 ```root@eve-ng:~# vim /etc/ssh/sshd_config
 PermitRootLogin no
 ```

-* Copy a .qcow file to '/opt/unetlab/addons/qemu'.
+* Copy a .qcow file to `/opt/unetlab/addons/qemu`.
 Any image copied here will show up in the eve-ng GUI, and you need to name each folder what holds the qemu file in a specific way listed [HERE](https://www.eve-ng.net/documentation/images-table)

 > The start of the folder name is very important, and you need to include the trailing hyphen, the remainder of the folder name can be anything, but usually you would add the software version.
 So for a Nexus 9k the folder that houses the .qcow file must begin with `nxosv9k-` the final folder name in this example will be `nxosv9k-7.0.3.I7.2`